Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <h2>🤯 Enneagram 8s Under Stress</h2>

 Their stress number is Type 5.
 Type 5s are analytical, independent, and private.
-When an 8 is under stress, they become more withdrawn, and self isolate from others.
+When an 8 is stressed, they become more withdrawn and self-isolated from others.
 They may become cold and distant in their relationships.
-They might also struggle to say exactly what they are feeling for fear of their vulnerability not being well received.
+They might also struggle to say exactly what they feel, fearing their vulnerability not being well received.
 Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 </section>